How are punitive damages calculated in a personal injury lawsuit?

 If awarded by the courts, the plaintiff in a case is supposed to receive punitive damages–however, they are meant to serve as a punishment to the defendant, rather than an award to the plaintiff.

-Contact The Law Offices Of Steve Gacovino Now
+Contact The Law Offices Of Steven Gacovino Now

-Schedule a consultation today with Laina Milazzo at Laina@gaclawyer.com or Robert Molinari at Robert@gaclawyer.com, and let them fight for you and protect your rights.
+Schedule a consultation today with Robert Molinari at Robert@gaclawyer.com, and let him fight for you and protect your rights.
 Call (631) 609-4500 or fill out the contact form.

 Tr Verticle Icon Only copy 2